Wood Lane, Sheffield, South Yorkshire S65HN

 We have extra sessions that can also be purchased if you require more than your FEL hours.

-We are extending the hours available in nursery from September 2017.
+We have extended the hours available in nursery.
 Children will be able to arrive at our Breakfast club from 7.45am and remain in nursery until 5.30pm, 5 days a week.

 For more details on all session times, prices and availability, please speak to Sarah Kirk (0114 2342268)